Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

   - validate that the penalty UTxO is being produced with the merchants Token Name.

-- *Withdraw:* The redeemer will allow anyone with a merchantNFT to withdraw funds from the Subscribe contract
+- *Withdraw:* The redeemer will allow anyone with a merchantNFT to withdraw funds from the Payments contract

   - validate merchantNFT is being spent